 East Vancouver Learning Centre – 3296 East Broadway.

-Program runs in the Fall, Winter and Spring on Fridays or Saturdays from 10 am to 12 pm.
+Program runs in the Fall, Winter and Spring on Fridays from 10am to 12pm or 1pm – 3pm and Saturdays from 10 am to 12 pm.
+The program does not run on long weekends.

 Early RISErs brings together Speech-Language Pathologists, Kindergarten teachers, Early Childhood Educators, Behavioural Interventionists, and Occupational Therapists to offer families a unique technology-embracing program that provides assessments, skill learning, parent networking and strategies to overcome children’s challenges by leveraging strengths.